wanlwanl/wanl-fork-azure-sdk-tools/tools/github-event-processor/Azure.Sdk.Tools.AI.Helper/README.md

 dotnet run --command index --language java --mode docs --path c:\repo\azure-sdk-for-java\sdk
 ```

 > Note: when indexing data, existing index with provided name is deleted first.
-If you want to preserve the index, pass `--delete_index false`
+If you want to preserve the index, pass `--keep-index`

 You can always get cli help with `dotnet run -- -h`